TheCGO/fiscalsim-us/docs/programs/states/ny/index.md

 # New York

-OpenFisca US has implemented the following state-specific programs in New York:
+FiscalSim US has implemented the following state-specific programs in New York:
 * State EITC
 * Household credit